-Birrabang Brook is a nice creek, but has only a very small section of canyon.
+Birrabang Brook is a pretty creek, but has only a couple of short sections of canyon.
 Nevertheless it gets a reasonable amount of visitors as it has no abseils and no swims, making for more of a bushwalk than a canyon.

 The trip is relatively dry - with scrambling you can avoid getting wet much past your knees at normal water levels.

 From the saddle on the exit route, it is worth walking 300m SW to the cliffs overlooking Birrabang Brook and the Grose Valley for superb views.